 Frequently Asked Questions:

-What is required to re- register?
-Conditions for continuing membership requires a minimum of fifty (50) credit points of professional development points during their initial two years and thereafter every five years of registration.
+What is required to re- accredited?
+Conditions for continuing membership requires a minimum of fifty (50) credit points of professional development points during the initial two years and thereafter 50 hours every five years.

 How long do I have to respond?
-Members receive the request for their CPD record approximately one month prior to due fees.
+Members need to complete their record approximately one month prior to due fees.
 Members must respond within one calendar month of receiving notice of their continuous development record.
+This is best achieved by keeping up with your own record

 How do I claim credit points for an activity not officially identified – Precedence of unique claims for CPD activities will be set by the AITC council.
 However as a general rule, 1 hour in a development learning initiative nominally equate to 1 credit point.

 What happen if I am refused continued registration?
-When de-registered, your certificate and licence is withdrawn and you will be shown to be deregistered on the Institute directory.
+When de-registered, your certificate and license is withdrawn and you will be be deregistered on the Institute directory.
 If de- registered you will need to apply and pay the registration fee again for “affiliate” membership.

 Can I appeal for not being re- registered?
 You may appeal in writing if de-registered.
 However expect to attend or explain to a council meeting why you have not achieved the continuous development points required for re- registration.

 Will all members of the institute be audited?
-NO, we intend to basically follow a professional honour system; however for our own sake and maintain creditability, we intend to audit a percentage of membership at random.
+NO, we intend to basically follow a professional honour system; however to maintain creditability, we intend to audit a percentage of membership at random.

 Activities are defined as involvements that influences and stimulate personal and/or professional development and external to your day to day occupational role.
 (With the exception when training apprentices) Points may be accumulated from activities that are participatory, networking, advisory, educational, training, social and more.